Youngcius/monodromy/README.md

 ## Fork Updates

-This fork introduces a Qiskit `AnalysisPass` named MonodromyDepthPass located in [monodromy/depthPass.py](monodromy/depthPass.py), designed to determine the depth (or cost) of a quantum circuit without the need for explicit decomposition.
+This fork introduces a Qiskit `AnalysisPass` named MonodromyDepth located in [monodromy/depthPass.py](monodromy/depthPass.py), designed to determine the depth (or cost) of a quantum circuit without the need for explicit decomposition.
 The primary use case for this tool is as a subroutine in various transpiler passes.

 The implemented procedure, given a set of basis gates, performs the following steps: